full-disclosure/android-luks/README.md

 The app has two functions: Init and Unlock.

-`Init` creates a new random encryption key and securely encrypts it using biometrcs.
+`Init` creates a new random encryption key and securely encrypts it using biometrics.

 `Unlock` gets biometrics, decrypts the key and sends it over USB.